apptainer/apptainer-admindocs/configfiles.rst

 .. note::

-   This feature will only apply when {Singularity} is running in SUID mode and the user is non-root.
+   This feature will only apply when {Project} is running in SUID mode and the user is non-root.
 By default this is set to ``NULL``.

 ``limit container groups``: This restricts container execution to only